Witnessing Spin-Orbital Entanglement using Resonant Inelastic X-Ray Scattering

-We acknowledge insightful discussions from Robert Konik, Matteo Mitrano, and Sophia TenHuisen.
-This work is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Early Career Award No.~DE-SC0024524.
-The simulation used resources of the National Energy Research Scientific Computing Center, a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No.~DE-AC02-05CH11231 using NERSC award BES-ERCAP0031226.
+\textit{Acknowledgments} - We acknowledge insightful discussions from Robert Konik, Matteo Mitrano, Yingying Peng, and Sophia TenHuisen.
+This work is primarily supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Early Career Award No.~DE-SC0024524.
+Z.Z. and F.A.E acknowledge the support of the U.S. Department of Energy, under Award No.~DE-SC0024532.
+S. D. is also partially supported by the Scialog Grant No. SA-QMI-2025-083a from Research Corporation for Science Advancement and Kevin Wells.
+The simulation used resources of the National Energy Research Scientific Computing Center, a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No.~DE-AC02-05CH11231 using NERSC Award No. BES-ERCAP0031226.